trustfarm/RISCV-Contributions/AME/AME_MAC_Dataformat_profile_spec_v0.16.md

 ## 14. Proposal: AME MAC Accumulation Policy and Scalability for Large GEMM/LLM Workloads

 ### 1. Accumulation Type for INT8
-The previous suggestion of **INT8×INT8 → INT32 accumulate** is unnecessarily complex for hardware:
+The previous suggestion of **INT8×INT8 → INT32 accumulate** is unnecessarily complex for hardware and consume double accumulate RF memory size:

 - **Drawbacks of INT32 accumulate**:
   - Large accumulator/register file width.